PlainsightAI/legacy-docs/start.md

 The platform is able to ingest generic IoT sensor data.
 Developers will need to use the [Ingress API](http://docs.sixgill.com/ingress-api.html) to send data to the IoT events endpoint.

 1. Create an **IoT Devices** Channel if you do not have one already.
 2.  **Data Mapping** may be required depending on the format of your sensor data.
-Contact [support@sixgill.com](mailto:support@sixgill.com) with any questions regarding setting up your channel.
+Contact [support@sixgill.com](mailto:support@sixgill.com) with any questions regarding setting up your channel for IoT data.
 3. Use the Channel API keys to register your IoT device.
 Use the JSON Web Token in the response to authenticate your future requests.
 4. You can begin sending sensor data to the IoT events endpoint.
 See the IoT Events section of the [Ingress API](http://docs.sixgill.com/ingress-api.html) docs for more information.